 Determinate - means that the wait time is known.
 The animation shows progress and how far through the wait time you are.

-The guidelines also tell us that within the material world, there are commonly 2 shapes used for loading animations.
+The guidelines also tell us that within the material world, there are commonly two shapes used for loading animations:

 Linear - is a line used to show progress.